adjust/adobe_air_sdk/README.md

 ### 5. Add Google Play Services

-Since the 1st of August of 2014, apps in the Google Play Store must use the [Google Advertising ID][google_ad_id] to uniquely identify devices.
+Since 1st August 2014, all apps in the Google Play Store must use the [Google Advertising ID][google_ad_id] to uniquely identify devices.
 To allow the adjust SDK to use the Google Advertising ID, you must integrate the [Google Play Services][google_play_services].

-In case you don't already have Google Play Services added to your app (as part of some other ANE or in some other way) you can use `Google Play Services ANE` provided by adjust which is built to fit needs of our SDK.
+In case you don't already have Google Play Services added to your app (as part of some other ANE or in some other way) you can use `Google Play Services ANE`, which is provided by adjust and is built to fit needs of our SDK.
 You can find our Google Play Services ANE as part of release on our [releases page][releases].

 You should just import downloaded ANE to your app and Google Play Services needed by our SDK will be successfully